akg-10/Flappy-Bird/README.md

   or

--You can run the `StartFlappy.py` in the directory
+- You can run the `StartFlappy.py` in the directory
 >It automatically executes commands to run the JAR file